Service Description and Terms

 10.6.
 In the case of TPG Home Phone and Landline Rental, the following process will occur:

 (d) If the copper pair is suitable, TPG will endeavour to transfer the copper pair off the existing carrier's equipment and connect that copper pair onto TPG's equipment.
 When this occurs, all existing services then using the copper pair (including existing telephone or fax service, pay TV, back to base alarm monitoring) will cease to be useable.
+Where it is an NBN access service, TPG will work with NBN Co Limited to established TPG as your provider over the NBN access connection.

 (e) TPG will activate the service up to the Network Boundary Point which could be: